Image of the Child

 Experience alone is not enough to promote learning; it is only through reflecting upon experience that true learning takes place.
 Extensive documentation of the learning process for both adults and children encourages us to provide opportunities to revisit and reflect.
 The process of documentation itself supports our inquiry approach through observation, reflection, collaboration, interpretation and analysis.
 To do this we keep a forest journal which will be posted on our Saplings Blog, as well as a monthly newsletter for the parents.

-The West Vancouver community and the wider natural world serve as both our classroom and teacher.
-We seek opportunities to become involved in the community, to make our work visible, and to welcome experts to share their knowledge, skills, and passions with us.
+The West Vancouver community and the wider natural world serve both as our classroom and teacher.
+Saplings seeks opportunities to become involved in the community, to make our work visible, and to welcome experts to share their knowledge, skills, and passions with us.